ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

   + Follow the instructions [here](https://github.com/kubernetes/helm/blob/master/docs/install.md) to install it on your platform.

 ## Adopting Container Best Practices
-In the following sections, you will learn how to modify Dockerfiles and Helm Charts to run as non-root user, which is a container best practice that will work on Kubernetes-based platforms like OpenShift and IBM Cloud Private.
+In the following sections, you will learn how to modify your `Dockerfile` and Helm Charts to run as non-root user, which is a container best practice recommended on Kubernetes-based platforms like OpenShift and IBM Cloud Private.

 ### 1. Creating Non-Root Docker Images
 OpenShift enforces security best practices for containers out of the box, such as requiring Docker images to run as non-root and disallowing privileged containers, which can be harmful to the OpenShift cluster if they are compromised.
-In this section you will learn how to make Spring Boot based Dockerfiles run as non-root.
+In this section you will learn how to make Spring Boot based `Dockerfile` run as non-root.

-Let's look at the Dockerfile for `bluecompute-ce's` `inventory` service for reference.
-You don't need to worry about what the service does as we are going to focus on how the Dockerfile packages the code, followed by how to make it run as non-root.
-To learn more about Dockerfiles and their syntax, check out the official documentation [here](https://docs.docker.com/engine/reference/builder/).
+Let's look at the `Dockerfile` for `bluecompute-ce's` inventory service for reference.
+You don't need to worry about what the service does, as we are only concerned with how the `Dockerfile` packages the code, followed by how to make it run as non-root.
+To learn more about `Dockerfile` options and their syntax, check out the [official documentation](https://docs.docker.com/engine/reference/builder/).

 ```Dockerfile
 # STAGE: Build